danielharrell/SumLect2015/Lost_Idea_LA.md

 To show, in short, that liberal education has a subject-matter.
 Or in a word: content.

 But what *is* this content?
 What should we say is learned in a liberal education?
 Traditionally, this was identified with a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry, music, and astronomy.
 Each of these arts was thought to conjoin a skill with a subject.
 And together, these arts were thought to form a whole.
 This is why one could say there was *something* to learn in a liberal education, rather than many things, or anything, or nothing.
-But one might also say, or at least suspect, that this traditional curriculum was a form of initiation and indoctrination, with a history of oppression.
-For the liberal arts were traditionally learned by the few rather than the many---the leisured few, that is, thought already free from servitude.
+But one might also say, or at least suspect, that this traditional curriculum was a means of initiation and indoctrination, with a history of oppression.
+For the liberal arts were traditionally learned by the few rather than the many---the leisured few, already free from servitude, so it was thought.
 It could be argued, then, that the education they received was 'liberal' not in liberating them, but in shaping them, stamping them, and perpetuating them.
-This argument can even be made against the content of a liberal education more generally.
+This argument might even be made against the content of a liberal education more generally.
+For in what sense could we be liberated by it, rather than merely determined by it?
+What distinguishes content, in other words, from doctrine, or dogma?

-For what distinguishes content, so-called, from doctrine, or dogma?
-And in what sense are we liberated by it, rather than merely determined by it?
-If we press this argument against content, we might even say that a truly liberal education is an education in questions rather than answers; and only in this sense can it ever answer a question about the meaning of education.
+If we press this argument against content, we might even say that a truly liberal education has no content.
+Perhaps it is best conceived as an education in Socratic perplexity and ignorance, for example, where we learn to know that we don't know.
+Or perhaps it is best conceived as an education in questions rather than answers.
+Of course, one might ask why questions in this sense, or perplexity in this sense, would be matters of education rather than experience.
+Or why, if they are matters of education, they would be found at the end of education rather than the beginning.
+But if our given condition were to think we know when we don't, or to have answers, but to questions that have been forgotten, then one can see how recollection, or disillusionment, might well be the aim of any education worth the name, especially one called 'liberal'.
+Liberal education would then provide an answer to the question of what it means to be educated precisely in having us ask that question explicitly, and seriously; which is to say, in advance of any answer.
+And this would then oppose any answer to the question where the question goes unasked, which would characterize a choice against liberal education.
+(The loss of choice.)

-How is this education and not experience?
+Here, bring up Socrates proposing liberal arts, and using them in Meno.
+Start with Meno and content.
+Note that Socrates question to slave boy has no answer, strictly speaking, but it requires mathematics to make sense of this, and there is no way to avoid the diagonal as an object of content, even an object that Socrates has to supply.
+Then move on to questions of inclusiveness, an experience of learning that includes the slave boy.

-that it is only in this sense, prior to content, as it were, that   a form of inquiry and interrogation, where content is nly in being in this sense ever-interrogative, , and that it is only in this sense that it answers any question about the meaning of education.
+Answer isn't to have no one read, but but to have everyone read.

 even make my earlier claim paradoxical: that the only sense in which liberal education provides an answer to the question of what it means